What does 'Meaningful Use' really mean?

-Compliance with meaningful use requires the use of certified EHR technology in a meaningful manner (for instance, electronic prescribing) thereby ensuring that it is connected in a manner that provides for the electronic exchange of health information to improve the quality of care.
-The provider must use the certified EHR technology and submit information on quality of care and other measures to the Secretary of Health & Human Services (HHS).
+Effective use means utilization of certified EHR technology by healthcare providers in a meaningful manner, such as through electronic prescribing, ensuring that it is connected in a way that facilitates the electronic exchange of health information.
+Providers are also required to submit information on the quality of care and other measures to the Secretary of Health & Human Services (HHS).

 Effect of MACRA on Meaningful Use

 The Medicare EHR Incentive Program, aka Meaningful Use, was transitioned to become one of the four components of the new MIPS.
 MIPS consolidates three fee-for-service programs – the Physician Quality Reporting System (PQRS), the Value-Based Payment Modifier Program (VBM) and the Medicare Electronic Health Records (EHR) Incentive Program which has been renamed as the Promoting Interoperability category in 2018 – into one fee-for-value program.

 With the MACRA Promoting Interoperability category came a stronger push for interoperability.
 Participants must report the required measures under each of the four objectives below, or claim exclusions if applicable: